What is DAS, and Why Should Building Owners, General Contractors, and IT Managers Care?

 A Distributed Antenna System (DAS) provides broad coverage and can support multiple carriers simultaneously.

-Are There Different Kinds of DAS?
+Are There Different Kinds of Distributed Antenna Systems?

 There are two types of Distributed Antenna Systems: Cellular DAS and Public Safety DAS.